Learning more about hair loss with Dr Sharon Wong

 - Stress and hair loss

-We'll be joined by consultant dermatologist and hair expert Dr Sharon Wong.
+We're joined by consultant dermatologist and hair expert Dr Sharon Wong.
 A spokesperson for the British Skin Foundation, she's also a medical advisor for the Cicatrical Alopecia Research Foundation and a member of numerous prestigious medical societies.
 She currently provides medical and surgical treatments for a range of skin conditions and is one of the few dermatologists in London who specialises in treating hair and scalp disorders.

 Her interest in hair goes beyond simply offering treatments; Dr Wong created Get Ahead of Hair Loss (GAoHL), a public education platform designed to raised awareness of hair loss.
-Check it out here.